 A mountain bike will feel less harsh than a road bike when you ride it on a bumpy trail or road.
 Those who ride on roads with cracks and potholes would appreciate this function.
-For someone with joint or back issues, the smooth ride may be a welcome feature.
+The smooth ride may be a welcome feature for someone with joint or back issues.
 Furthermore, the comfy ride is smoother.

 For whatever reason, road bikes of equivalent quality typically cost several hundred dollars more than mountain bikes.
 For between $800 and $1200, you can purchase a decent mid-range mountain bike.
 Options for beginners start at about $400.
 A mid-range road bike, by contrast, costs between $1000-$1500.
 Of course, there are both more affordable and more expensive options.

 Additionally, replacement mountain bike parts are typically less expensive than road bike parts.
 For whatever reason, flat bar parts are typically less expensive than drop bar parts.
 You’ll save some money on replacement prices if you crash and shatter a shifter or brake lever.
 If money is tight, there are many inexpensive mountain bike parts available.
 A simple shifter or brake lever costs only a few bucks.

 Buying used is a fantastic additional option to reduce costs.
 There are many inexpensive used mountain bikes available.
 People frequently buy them, don’t ride them, and then sell them after a few years.
 An excellent alternative is old mountain bikes.